winter-cardinal/winter-cardinal-starter/README.md

 ## How to Run the Production Build

-1. Build TypeScript codes by the command `npm run build`.
+1. Build TypeScript codes by the command `npm install` followed by `npm run build`.
-2. Execute `./gradlew bootRun` to start the web server.
+2. Then execute `./gradlew bootRun` to start the web server.
-(`./gradlew build` followed with `java -jar ./build/libs/${jar-file-name}.jar` works as well.)
+`./gradlew build` followed by `java -jar ./build/libs/${jar-file-name}.jar` works as well.

 To stop the web server, please hit the `Ctrl+C`.

 ## How to Run the Development Build

-1. Build TypeScript codes by the command `npm run build:esbuild` or `npm run watch:esbuild`.
+1. Build TypeScript codes by the commands `npm install` and `npm run build:esbuild`.
+If you want to build incrementally, please type `npm install` and `npm run watch:esbuild` instead.
-2. Run `src/main/java/Main.java` with your IDE.
+2. Then run `src/main/java/Main.java` with your IDE.

 ## Compiling Java Codes